cicsdev/cics-genapp/base/Installation.md

 ## About this task

+The application is supplied as a Git repository.
+This repository may be cloned directly to a UNIX System Services (USS) environment, or downloaded to your workstation.

+To clone the repository to a USS environment, use a Git client from the USS command prompt.

-The application is supplied as a git repository.
-You must download the repository to your workstation, either as a zip file or by cloning the repository.
+To download the repository to your workstation, either download as a zip file or clone the repository using a Git client.
 Next use FTP to copy the correct files to your z Systems machine.

 The files include a customization job so you can easily configure the application for your environment.

 ## Procedure: installation from USS